VampireCake/VampireCake/README.md

 - Hi, I’m @VampireCake
-- I’m interested in using matematical principals in programming and robotics.
-- I'm pretty jung so I'm looking for every type of improvement on these topics.
-- You can reach me by my email: kozicavedad@gmail.com
+- You can reach me by my email: vedad.kozica.2006@gmail.com